 Screenshot attached to the key.

-Sort keys in the editor
+Keys in the project editor

 Each key is displayed in a separate section: scroll down to see more keys using either regular scrolling or our magic scroll.
 On the far left, the key name, with all associated attributes, is displayed.
 These include tags, screenshots and quick actions.